Best Business Credit Cards of 2017

 So, now you know what a business credit card is and who can apply for one.
 It’s time to move on to which cards represent the best of the best for 2017.
 MyBankTracker has chosen three business credit cards that beat out the competition.

-Members earn 5% cash back on the first $25,000 in combined purchases at office supply stores and on cellular, landline, Internet and cable TV services each year.
+Members earn 5% cash back on the first $25,000 in combined purchases at office supply stores and on cellular, landline, the Internet, and cable TV services each year.
 You earn 2% cash back on the first $25,000 combined at gas stations and restaurants annually.

 This card has no annual fee and employee cards won’t cost you a dime.
 There’s a low introductory APR offer for purchases.
 You can redeem rewards for cash, gift cards, travel and more.
 All in all, this card’s a good choice for business owners who want a higher cash back rewards rate without an annual fee.

-2. The Enhanced Business Platinum Card® from American Express: Business travelers who want to maximize travel rewards
+2. Business Platinum Card® from American Express: Business travelers who want to maximize travel rewards

 If you like your business travel with a side of luxury, this could be the card for you.
 With this card, you can earn 2 points per dollar on eligible purchases booked through American Express travel.
 You can earn 1.5 points per dollar on qualifying purchases of $5,000 or more.
 All other purchases earn 1 point per dollar.